Strokes are life-threatening emergencies.

-Strokes are life-threatening emergencies.
-They happen when the blood flow to the brain is disrupted, and your brain cells can’t get the oxygen and nutrients they need.
+Strokes happen when blood flow to the brain is disrupted, preventing brain cells from getting the oxygen and nutrients they need.
+Quick action is critical to limit damage.

 Knowing the difference between types of strokes helps with preventing them and with getting the right treatment.
 For example, clot-busting drugs can be lifesaving in ischemic strokes but could make a hemorrhagic stroke worse.